JGalego/awesome-safety-critical-ai/README.md

 | **Industrial Automation Control** | Manufacturing         | Oversees production processes         | Malfunction can cause damage or injury      |
 | **Core Banking System**           | Finance               | Handles transactions and account data | Downtime can affect financial operations    |

-These are systems that operate under the highest standards of safety, reliability and availability, often under *unclear* and *unpredictable* conditions.
+We're talking about systems that **must** operate with high levels of safety, reliability and availability, often under *unclear* and *unpredictable* conditions.

-If they don't... well, here's a list of real-life examples of what happens when things go wrong:
+They are also the systems we tend to forget about - until something goes horribly wrong 🫣

 | **Incident**                   | **Year**  | **Description**                                                                 | **Root Cause**                                                                 | **Industry Vertical**         | **References** |
 |--------------------------------|-----------|----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|-------------------------------|----------------|